 In Rust, the first-party ecosystem covers more out of the box.

-Things that do require external crates (e.g. cargo watch, cargo nextest) install with one command and feel native, e.g. cargo install cargo-nextest gives you cargo nextest right away.
+Things that do require external crates (e.g. cargo watch/bacon, cargo nextest) install with one command and feel native, e.g. cargo install cargo-nextest gives you cargo nextest right away.

-Both communities have converged on the same insight about formatters: a single canonical style, even an imperfect one, is worth more than the bikeshedding it eliminates.
+Both communities have converged on the same insight: a single canonical formatting style (even if imperfect!) is worth more than the bikeshedding it eliminates.

 Gofmt’s style is no one’s favorite, yet gofmt is everyone’s favorite.